 The "F4" command controls the back pressure valve.
-When the valve is open the cooling capacity is significantly reduced.
-This valve should normally be left off/closed throughout the operating range of the bath.
+When the valve is closed the cooling capacity will be significantly reduced.
+This valve should normally be left open throughout the operating range of the bath.
 Table 6 summarizes the control functions for heating and cooling.
-Table 7 shows the recommended control settings for each operating temperature range.
-The ranges may need to be adjusted depending on the bath application.
+Table 5 shows the recommended control settings for each operating temperature range.
+The ranges may need to be adjusted depending on the bath and its particular use.